Risk-Team/CAVAanalytics/README.md

 The idea behind CAVAanalytics is to divide the process of working with multiple models into 3 steps. **Firstly**  download or upload data (multiple models), **secondly** perform the intended analysis, **thirdly** visualize the results.
+One nice thing about step 1, is that CAVAanalytics will automatically bind multiple members to create the multimodel ensemble and check temporal consistency.
+It will also automatically convert units (e.g. Kelvin into Celsius).

 | ![Framework](https://user-images.githubusercontent.com/40058235/199256415-ed32c42b-e2f8-48e0-b4fe-558de6612038.png) |